 Seven Basic Tools of QC

-Developed by Japanese people, seven basic tools of quality help industrial organizations solve complex challenges in quality.
+Developed by the Japanese people, seven basic tools of quality control help industrial organizations solve complex challenges in quality.
 This methodology can be applied in any kind of industrial effort, thus widely used.
 These tools are:

 Stratification, based on dividing the existing data into sub categories to derive meaningful information and understand the problem.